sourcegraph/handbook/content/departments/people-talent/talent/internship/index.md

 # Sourcegraph internship program

-We completed our first-ever internship program!
+We completed our first-ever internship program in 2022!
 It was a 12 week internship program beginning May 16, 2022 and ending August 5th, 2022.
 All roles were full-time and [all-remote](../../../../company-info-and-process/remote/index.md).

-We currently plan to post 2023 summer internship roles in early 2023 and we will update this page accordingly.
+We plan to run our next internship program in 2024 and we will update this page accordingly.

 We do not limit our internships to just students - we welcome all qualified applicants, including incoming college seniors, graduating seniors, graduate students, people without a degree, or individuals looking to make a career change.